Christian views on masturbation: Seventh Day Adventists

+Interdenominational

-In 1994, members of the Christian Medical Fellowship debated in a journal article whether or not masturbation is a sin.
+In 1994, members of the Christian Medical Fellowship – an ecumenical organization of Christian doctors from various traditions (Catholic, Lutheran, Anglican, Orthodox, Reformed, Moravian, nondenominational, etc.) debated in a journal article whether or not masturbation is a sin.

-The Australian non-denominational Christian teen sex education website, "Boys Under Attack", argues that masturbation is not a sin, provided that it does not become addictive, does not involve the use of pornography and is done alone, not with another person or group of people.
-The site refers to teachings by James Dobson and an American Lutheran pastor on the matter.

-Journalists for Ekklesia, a Nigerian non-denominational magazine, argue that masturbation is a sin: "Masturbation (sex with self or auto sex) is usually carried out with the intention of releasing tension and getting sexual satisfaction without "sinning" with another person.
-Apart from the fact that it violates a basic rule of lovemaking which is genital union, masturbation is often in response to a sexual fantasy.
-That sexual fantasy could be borne out of exposure to pornographic materials.
-We learn from Philippians 4:8 on how we are to use our minds.
-Within that context, masturbation qualifies to be called a sin...Finally, as with every other sin, masturbation leads to spiritual weakness and loss of intimacy with God."

-In the 1940s, Evangelical sex advice books advised against masturbation, considering it a very serious sin, but such warnings disappeared from the books during the 1960s, "because evangelicals who noticed that the Bible said nothing directly about masturbation believed that they had made a mistake to proscribe it."
-Also, they considered that masturbating is preferable to falling into "sex and drugs and rock 'n' roll".

-One of the most prominent American evangelical leaders, James Dobson, has stated: "Christian people have different opinions about how God views this act.
+Psychologist James Dobson, the founder of Focus on the Family, a Christian lobbying organization centered around moralism, has stated: "Christian people have different opinions about how God views this act.
 Unfortunately, I can't speak directly for God on this subject, since His Holy Word, the Bible, is silent on this point."
 He also stated: "The Bible says nothing about masturbation, so we don't really know what God thinks about it.
 My opinion is that He doesn't make a big issue of it."
 He also stated "Despite terrifying warnings given to young people historically, it does not cause blindness, weakness, mental retardation, or any other physical problem.
 If it did, the entire male population and about half of females would be blind, weak, simpleminded, and sick."